 Building an addition onto your home is a somewhat lengthy process and it is important that there is a comfort level with the team they provide to work in your home.
 We recommend that you check credentials, such as; licensing, insurance and previous customer reviews.

-Owings Brothers has worked hard to build its reputation.
-We have won major regional awards for our work and can offer glowing references from our 32 years of happy clients.
+Owings Brothers have worked hard to build its reputation.
+We have won major regional awards for our work and can offer glowing references from our over 35 years of happy clients.
 At Owings Brothers Contracting all of our employees are screened for drug use and have undergone background checks.
 Your home is one of the largest investments you make.
 You can trust us to treat your home and your family with the care and consideration you deserve.

 We wish you great success in your home addition.
-Check out other additions in our portfolio.
+Check out our portfolio of home additions.